carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 >  - attr(*, "class")= chr "daymetr"
 > ~~~
 > {: .output}
 > The object `weather` is a list of 7 objects, the last of which is the data.
 In the next excerise we will explore what variables are in this dataframe.
+>
+> **What are all those ".." in the names under `data`?** These just denote spaces in the original column labels.
+While it can be a little confusing to look at at first, they are just the default formatting R gives to these columns.
 {: .callout}

 > ## Exercise 1: Explore the weather data
 >
->  1. Save the dataframe in `weather` with the name `weather_data`.
+>  1. Assign the column `data` in `weather` to a variable with the name `weather_data`.
+(Recall how we access a column with `$` and how variables are assigned with a `<-`).
 >  2. How is the date reported?
 >  3. What other variables exist?
 >  4. What are the units for the different variables?
->  *Remember: Sometimes you need to use a search engine or help("functionname") to understand what objects
+>  **Remember:** Sometimes you need to use a search engine or help("functionname") to understand what objects
 >  are created from a specific R function.
 >
 > > ## Solution